 How to Increase Oxygen in Fish Tanks?
 (Permanently)

 As you already know reasons for low oxygen and the impact of low oxygen on your fish.
 Therefore, solve the causes and try to maintain proper oxygen levels all the time.
 Below are the six ways to increase the oxygen level permanently.

 Solving overcrowding will help you tremendously; follow the proper guideline for stocking.
-You should find what would be the ideal number of fishes for your aquarium.
+You should find what would be the ideal number of fish for your aquarium.

 Although there is so much controversy about the ‘one-inch rule’ — allowing one gallon of water for every inch of fish — it’s a good one to follow.
 First, remove extra fish from the fish tank.

 Step-2: Always Keep In Check The Water Temperature

 It would help if you always checked the water temperature since dissolved oxygen level decreases with increasing water temperature.
 High water temperature can occur due to three reasons:

 - Heater malfunction

 - The aquarium is exposed to direct sunlight